Jobs with a Construction Management degree are plentiful and the construction industry is thriving. So, it is a great field to start a career.

-Construction Management jobs are plentiful and the construction industry in the United States is thriving.
 As a primary driver of the U.S. economy, contractors and developers are always looking for skilled talent.
-Additionally, skilled construction managers do more than build single-family homes and commercial buildings.
-Skilled managers and workers also supervise highway and civil construction projects such as dams, canals, roadways, bridges and tunnels.
+Additionally, skilled managers do more than build single-family homes and commercial buildings.
+Skilled managers and workers also supervise highway and civil construction projects such as dams, canals, roadways, bridges, and tunnels.

-What Jobs Can You Get With An Associates Degree In Construction Management?
+What Jobs Can You Get With An Associate Construction Management Degree?

 Can You Be a Construction Manager With An Associate Degree?